gianfrancopapa/flutter-firebase-starter/README.md

 ### Coming soon :rocket:

 This project is under construction.
 Contributions, issues and suggestions are very welcome!
 Moreover, we want to incorporate this new features:

 - [ ] Support more sign in methods like GitHub, Twitter.
 - [ ] Phone Verification
+- [ ] Dynamic Links
 - [ ] Real time database
 - [ ] Performance
 - [ ] Error Management